uftr/devex/README.md

 ### vdex plan

 Reads the configuration file and generate the main.tf file, which calls the Terraform module and configures the backend.
-The generated file will be stored in the src/<systems-name>/.cache folder.
+The generated file will be stored in the <src/<systems-name>/.cache/main.tf> folder.
-Then, runs the Terraform init and Terraform plan on the generated folder.
+Subsequently, it runs the terraform init and terraform plan on the generated folder.

 If -s option is specified, terraform init is skipped.

 ### vdex apply

 Reads the configuration file and generate the main.tf file, which calls the Terraform module and configures the backend.
-The generated file will be stored in the src/<systems-name>/.cache folder.
+The generated file will be stored in the <src/<systems-name>/.cache/main.tf> folder.
-Then, runs the Terraform init and Terraform apply on the generated folder.
+Subsequently, it runs the Terraform init and Terraform apply on the generated folder.

 If -s option is specified, terraform init is skipped.